Esaias Thorén (1901-1981)

 10 x 14 ins / 25 x 35 cms

 To view other works by Esaias Thorén please click Here

 Theodor Esaias Thorén was born on 9th November 1901 in Halmstad.
 He was a Swedish painter, sculptor and designer.

-Examples of Thorén work are held in the collections of the Moderna Muséet (Museum of Modern Art) in Stockholm, Gothenburg Art Museum, Malmö Museum, Gävle, Örebro and Halmstad Museums, the Institut Tessin (also known as the Centre Culturel Suédois) which is a museum in Paris dedicated to the history of Franco-Swedish artistic exchanges, the National Gallery of Oslo and National Gallery of Art, New York.
+Examples of Thorén work are held in the collections of the Moderna Muséet (Museum of Modern Art) in Stockholm; Gothenburg Art Museum; Malmö Museum; Gävle, Örebro and Halmstad Museums; the Institut Tessin (also known as the Centre Culturel Suédois - a museum in Paris dedicated to the history of Franco-Swedish works); the National Gallery of Oslo and National Gallery of Art, New York.

 Thorén died on 23rd September 1981, aged 79.